KTH/devops-course/contributions/course-automation/kalpet-andnil5/README.md

 * If GitHub id matches kth id, set a status check flag to success.
 * Otherwise, check that the Member mail address in the README match, and set the status check flag to success.
 * If both of the above fails, set the status check flag to failure.
-* Utilize Status checks API to visualize the result.
+* Utilize Status checks API to visualize the result for the TA:s.